deniztotuk/Arenosa-SV/README.md

 The annoation script takes `Arabidopsis_arenosa_genome.annotation.simple.gtf` and the tsv file which are outliers saved as input and outputs `.tsv` file which contains candidate genes.

 **Note:** Since annotation of *Arebidopsis Arenosa* genome is not fully completed we have used orthologues of *A. Thaliana* and *A. Lyrata* in downstream analysis which are sister species of *Arebidopsis Arenosa*.
+These species have far better annotation which is indeed helpful for searching gene functions.